sdnfv/onvm-tutorial/README.md

 # run on FIRST node to send to iperf server on last
 iperf -i 5 -t 60 -c 192.168.1.12
 ```

+Other notes:
+ - To enable password-based SSH access run this on each server: `sudo sed -i 's/PasswordAuthentication no/PasswordAuthentication yes/' /etc/ssh/sshd_config`